-✓ The Department of Foreign Languages and Literatures wants to place students at the most appropriate course level, based on their previous exposure to Chinese, French, German or Spanish. for requirements go to http//www.marquette.edu/nextstep or the university bulletin.
+✓ The Department of Foreign Languages and Literatures wants to place students at the most appropriate course level, based on their previous exposure to Chinese, French, German or Spanish.
+Language requirements

 ✓ To place students at the appropriate level the department uses the results of the placement exam along with other information, such as the number of years that the language was studied, grades earned, etc.

 ✓ The department reserves the right to change the studentís placement if it believes that the student has not been placed at the most appropriate level.

 ✓ Students who believe they were misplaced on the basis of the placement test score should consult The Department Foreign Languages and Literatures.
 Students may not place themselves, or change their placement without departmental approval.

 ✓ Incoming freshmen who have earned high school credits in Chinese, French, German, or Spanish and are in one of the colleges that require a language must take the placement exam.

 ✓ Students who have had at LEAST one year of Arabic, Ancient Greek, Italian, or Latin would complete an online survey.
 After completing the survey students will receive an email from a professor of that language confirming the student's placement.

 ✓ Students who have NEVER studied Arabic, Ancient Greek, Italian or Latin would register for course level 1001, the elementary language level.

 ✓ After high school graduation.

 ✓ Before attending Preview.